Cuntz-Li algebras from a-adic numbers: Introduction

-The main result is an $a$-adic duality theorem (\thmref{a-adic-duality}), which generalizes the $2$-adic duality theorem \cite[Theorem~7.5]{LarsenLI} and \cite[Theorem~6.5]{cuntzq}.
-In the proof, we only apply classical crossed product techniques instead of groupoid equivalence as in \cite{LarsenLI}.
+One of the main results in this paper is an $a$-adic duality theorem (Theorem~\ref{a-adic-duality}), which generalizes the $2$-adic duality theorem \cite[Theorem~7.5]{LarsenLi} and the analogous result of Cuntz \cite[Theorem~6.5]{cuntzq}.
+In the proof, we only apply crossed product techniques, and not the groupoid equivalence as in \cite{LarsenLi}.
+Another advantage with this strategy is that we in a natural way obtain a concrete bimodule for the Morita equivalence.

-In the first section we describe the $a$-adic numbers $\O$ as the (Hausdorff) completion of a subgroup $N$ of $\Q$ and explain that this approach coincides with the classical one in Hewitt and Ross.
-Then we go on and introduce the Cuntz-Li-algebras associated with $a$, that is coming from an $ax+b$-action of $N\rtimes H$ on $\O$ for a certain multiplicative group $H$ contained in $N$, and show that these algebras in many cases have nice properties.
+In the first section we describe the $a$-adic numbers $\O$ as the Hausdorff completion of a subgroup $N$ of $\Q$ and explain that this approach coincides with the classical one in Hewitt and Ross \cite{hr}.
+Then we go on and introduce the Cuntz-Li algebras associated with a sequence $a$, that is, coming from an $ax+b$-action of $N\rtimes H$ on $\O$ for a certain multiplicative group $H$ contained in $N$, and show that these algebras in many cases have several nice properties.

-The proof of \thmref{a-adic-duality} relies especially on two other results; a duality result for groups in \secref{dual-groups} describing $\what{N}$ for any (noncyclic) subgroup $N$ of $\Q$, and the ``subgroup of dual group theorem'', that we prove in a more general setting in Appendix~\ref{appendix}.
+The proof of \thmref{a-adic-duality} relies especially on two other results; a duality result for groups in \secref{dual-groups} describing the dual group $\nhat$ of $N$ for any noncyclic subgroup $N$ of $\Q$, and the ``subgroup of dual group theorem'', that we prove in a more general setting in \appxref{appendix}.

-Finally, in \secref{isomorphisms} we characterize the $a$-adic numbers up to isomorphism, and give some isomorphism invariants for the associated Cuntz-Li-algebras.
+Finally, in \secref{isomorphisms} we characterize the $a$-adic numbers up to isomorphism, and give some isomorphism invariants for the associated Cuntz-Li algebras.

 This work was initiated during the second author's visit at Arizona State University, Spring 2012, and he would like to thank the other authors for their hospitality.
-The second author is partially supported by the Research Council of Norway (NFR).
+A summary of the results of this paper is published in the conference proceedings \cite{faroes}.